-3. Chase Tactical: Chase Tactical non-ballistic helmet is used as a mounting gear for the camera and low-profile lights.
+Chase Tactical Lightweight Non-Ballistic Bump Helmet is used as a mounting gear for the camera and low-profile lights.
 It is compatible with standard accessories, such as headsets and battery packs.
 It has a universal sizing, so it offers a four-point harness to ensure stability and comfort.

 Always Protect Your Head